-Radiation, preservatives, carcinogens, mutagens, disease and killer airborn viral strains bombard you the second you leave your house.
+Radiation, preservatives, carcinogens, mutagens, disease and killer airborne viral strains bombard you the second you leave your house.
 Molds and synthetic intoxicants bury spores and particles deep in your lungs while you sleep.
 Stress hides around every corner, catching your immune system unaware, compounding otherwise trivial problems.
 But… the above are like guppies compared to the great white menace of modern living.

 Table sugar finds its way into just about every type of food product.
 Sugar with meat?
 We have that.
 Sugar in bread?
 You bet.
 In fact, sugar is added to some of the strangest things – even ones that were already unbearably sweet.
 And simply knowing about it won’t change much, because there’s really no way to counteract the terrible health effects of processed sugar.